Skip to content

 3. Open notebooks/eda.ipynb (create it in VS Code or with jupyter notebook)

-1.2 Load and Inspect
+1.2 Load and inspect

-import pandas as pd
+import polars as pl

-df = pd.read_csv("../data/survival_ids.csv") # adjust filename as needed
+df = pl.read_csv("../data/survival_ids.csv") # adjust filename as needed

 print(f"Shape: {df.shape}")

-print(f"Columns: {list(df.columns)}")
+print(f"Columns: {df.columns}")

 df.head()

-1.3 Summary Statistics
+1.3 Summary statistics

 Run these in separate notebook cells and read the output — don't just run them blindly:

-# Descriptive statistics
+# Descriptive statistics (mean, std, min, max, quartiles)

 df.describe()

-• Data loaded successfully with pd.read_csv
+• Data loaded successfully with pl.read_csv

 • df.describe() output reviewed — you can identify reasonable ranges